 It says that if I am awarded a place on the 16-week support programme, I must return 5% of my product’s sales back to the fund.
 What does “sales” mean?

 Sales means the amount that you recognise as product income within your company’s accounts.
 For example if you sell your product to a distributor who then sells it onto a shop, sales will be based on the income received from the distributor, rather than the retail price paid by the consumer.

 When do I commit to give 5% of my product sales to the fund?

-If you are selected for a place on the Design Camp on 6 & 7 March 2017, you do not have to return 5% of your product sales.
+If you are selected for a place on the Design Camp on 9 and 10 February 2018, you do not have to return 5% of your product sales.
 However, if you are selected as a finalist on the 16-week support programme you will be awarded £15,000 funding to progress with the commercialisation of your product.
-Therefore we will ask you to sign an agreement before you start the16-week programme.
+Therefore we will ask you to sign an agreement before you start the 16-week programme.
 This will include the condition that 5% of your product’s sales is returned to the Spark fund.

 What happens at the end of the 16-week programme?

-The 16-week programme ends with a Pitch Day where you will get to pitch to a panel of investors for a share of up to £200,000 to help accelerate your product to market.
+The 16-week programme ends with an investment Pitch Day where you will get to pitch to a panel of investors for a share of up to £200,000 to help accelerate your product to market.
 All finalists will have the opportunity to showcase their product to key audiences, such as: investors, potential customers or buyers and business support.
 This will also include exposure to media and support of your own aligned promotional activity wherever possible.

 What happens beyond the 16-week programme?

 On completion of the programme, finalists will receive membership to the Spark alumni community, allowing access to the Design Council’s world-class network.